tendermint/farming/x/farming/spec/01_concepts.md

  # Concepts
 ## Farming Module

 `x/farming` is a Cosmos SDK module that implements farming functionality that keeps track of the staking and provides farming rewards to farmers.
-One use case is to use this module to provide incentives for liquidity pool investors for their pool participation.
+A primary use case is to use this module to provide incentives for liquidity pool investors for their pool participation.

 ## Plans